ryanw-mobile/ryanw-mobile/README.md

 ## My life since 2022

 - 👨🏻‍🦲 I have met the best teammate so far in my life.
 He is not perfect, but he changed a lot the way I work and code positively.
-- 👨🏻‍🦲 I know your follow-up question 🙃 - No, _unfortunately_.
+- 👨🏻‍🦲 I know your follow-up question 🙃 - No and no, _unfortunately_.

 &nbsp;